JINSCOP/ngx-app-frame/docs/articles/rtl.md

 Please note, the mixins are only available within component `:host` selector or `nb-install-component()` mixin if used.

-If you need to change direction dynamically, get current value or listen to changes of direction, oliveui provides `NbLayoutDirectionService`.
+If you need to change direction dynamically, get current value or listen to changes of direction, ngx-app-frame provides `NbLayoutDirectionService`.